 Tips and tricks

 How to remove seeds - Raspberries are filled with tiny, hard seeds.
-Straining those seeds from your sauce will give it a smooth consistency.
-To strain your sauce, you'll need a fine mesh strainer, or sieve.
-Gently pour your cooked sauce into a fine mesh sieve that's been placed over a bowl.
+Straining those seeds out creates a smooth consistency.
+You'll need a fine mesh strainer or sieve to strain the sauce.
+Gently pour the sauce into a fine mesh sieve that's been placed over a bowl.
 Use a rubber spatula to gently stir and press your sauce through the sieve.

 Strain again, if needed - If desired, rinse your sieve and strain your sauce once more to catch any remaining seeds (a few are likely to get through the first time).